How to Compare Solar Panels

 Examine long-term degradation rates

-Before you decide on a brand of solar panel, do some quick market research.
-Check independent lab tests on brands and read customer feedback on independent review sites.
-Brands like SunPower and REC tend to rank highly for panel quality and customer service, and customers give Qcells high ratings for price point.
+Before you commit to a brand, check independent lab tests and customer feedback on independent review sites.
+SunPower and REC rank highly for panel quality and customer service, and Qcells earns strong ratings on price.

 Calculate cost per watt for true value